 As I’ve said before, no matter what, yes you do.
 Maybe you get paid for your job, maybe you’re a stay-at-home spouse and you don’t.
 It’s all work.
-Accompanying expat husbands, the same is true for you.
+Accompanying expat husbands, the same is true for you too.

 My expat wife story

-As always, my alarm has been set to 6am to get our boys ready.
-But I’ve already been awake since 5am feeding our baby.
+As always, my alarm is set to 6am to get our boys ready.
+But I’ve already been awake since 5am feeding the baby.
 Then at 7am we’re out of the door, and it’s a traffic slalom race to reach school in time.
 The traffic situation is so horrendous that there’s no time to return home, so I wait in a cafe with my baby until 12pm.
 Then at 12.30pm I pick up child number two and at 1pm I collect my eldest.

 One of my fellow expat wife friends sent me a very kind message, because last month my husband was away and

 My timetable was the same as before, but on top of it my boys had four hospital appointments in one day, my baby was sick and I had three articles due (in my ‘spare time’ I’m a freelance journalist).
 I was averaging three hours sleep per night.
 One day I ate five baby fruit pouches because it was the quickest thing I could find to eat.